 - Information and communication technologies.

-A complete description is available from the NSERC CREATE website (to be updated in March for 2016 competition).
+A complete description is available from the NSERC CREATE website (check for updates in March 2016)

 If College-level review is required, your College will communicate its earlier internal deadlines.

-Only LOIs approved for submission in consideration of the University's overall quota of six (6) LOIs may be submitted to NSERC ( see How to Apply below).
-Applicants must submit their final, complete LOI using NSERC’s online system.
+Applicants must submit their final, complete LOI using NSERC’s online system by May 1, 2016.
 The Office of Research Services is not responsible for final submission to NSERC.